Roosevelt Jones: College career

 Jones was a preseason All-Big East First Team selection as a senior.
 He earned a spot on the Puerto Rico Tip-Off All-Tournament Team.
-On December 2, he hit a last-second shot to defeat 17th ranked Cincinnati after teammate Kellen Dunham led a second-half comeback.
+On December 2, he hit a last-second shot to defeat 17th-ranked Cincinnati after teammate Kellen Dunham led a second-half comeback.
 Jones was Big East Player of the Week for the week of December 19 after leading the Bulldogs to a 74–68 victory over ninth-ranked Purdue by tallying 19 points, 11 rebounds and five assists.
-Jones scored 20 points in a 60–55 loss to Villanova on January 9, 2016, despite spraining his wrist in practice before the game.
-He hit his only three-pointer on January 30, a half court heave before halftime in a game versus Marquette.
+Jones scored 20 points in a 60–55 loss to Villanova on January 10, 2016, despite spraining his wrist in practice before the game.
+He hit his only three-pointer on January 30, a halfcourt heave before halftime in a game versus Marquette.
 On February 6, Jones recorded the first triple-double by a Butler player since 1984 with 10 points, 14 rebounds and 10 assists in a blowout victory over St. John's.
 As a result, he was named CBS Sports National Player of the Week.
 As a senior, Jones was selected to the All-Big East Second Team.
 He averaged 13.8 points, 6.6 rebounds and 4.7 assists per game.
 His 1,533 career points is twelfth highest in Butler history.
 Jones earned a Bachelor of Arts degrees in both strategic communications and digital media production.

 Professional career

-Jones was selected by the Canton Charge 16th overall in the 2016 NBA D-League Draft.
+Jones was selected by the Canton Charge 16th overall in the 2016 NBA D-League draft.
 He did not play very much to start his professional career due to a back strain and a minor leg injury, as well as the faster game.
 By December, Jones began logging more minutes, and had a 21-point, 13-rebound performance on January 11 against the Santa Cruz Warriors.
 He scored 15 points and grabbed 20 rebounds, fifth most in D-League history, in a 114–107 loss to Grand Rapids Drive on February 2.
 He started 35 games in his rookie year with the Charge and averaged 6.6 points, 6.4 rebounds and 3.1 assists per game.
 However, in August 2017 he announced his retirement from basketball due to "unbearable" back pain.

 On November 6, Jones was charged with drunken driving and resisting arrest as his blood alcohol level was measured at .185.
 He was found asleep behind the wheel of an automobile in O'Fallon, Illinois and taken into police custody.
 Jones came out of retirement in January 2018 and rejoined the Charge.
 Jones missed a game against the Erie BayHawks due to an undisclosed injury in February.
 He averaged 4.3 points and 7.6 rebounds per game in his second season.